Here’s Chuck’s question in full.

 For the question Chuck asked me, I’m going to show you how I inserted an image into a comment when I responded to a comment left on one of my blog posts.

 Author and blogger John W. Howell left me a question on a recent post.
-He asked me how he could switch to the new Gutenberg editor.
+He asked me how he could switch to the block editor.
 I thought adding a screenshot to my response would help John (and other readers) find the answer.

 Here’s John’s question.